emlid/navio2-docs/docs/Navio-APM/ardupilot-tips.md

 #### Further configuration

-As other APM configuration procedures are very similar for most APM-running autopilot hardware, please use the APM documentation.
+As other ArduPilot configuration procedures are very similar for most APM-running autopilot hardware, please use the APM documentation.

 [Hardware configuration](http://ardupilot.org/copter/docs/configuring-hardware.html)